-When it comes to potty training you child you start by trying to figure out the correct answer to questions like, when should you start; who should do the training mommy or daddy; should you use potty training rewards or bribes; and finally should you potty train your child on a potty chair or on a potty seat?
+When it comes to toilet training you child you start by trying to figure out the correct answer to questions like, when should you start; who should do the training mommy or daddy; should you use potty training rewards or bribes; and finally should you toilet train your child on a potty chair or on a potty seat?

 I’ve managed to answer all of these questions on my website, well… almost all, because until now I skipped over the potty seat, potty chair debate.

-So… due to popular demand, today I’m gonna try to give you a straight, practical answer to the potty chair VS the potty seat question.
+So… due to popular demand, today I’m gonna try to give you a straight, practical answer to the chair VS seat question.
 Just keep on reading.

-What this article is meant to do, is to help you choose quickly between either the potty seat or the potty chair and not waste too much time so you can start potty training your toddler as soon as possible.
+What this article is meant to do, is to help you choose quickly between either the toilet insert or the potty chair and not waste too much time so you can start potty training your toddler as soon as possible.

 - Potty Seats